sophiayduan/The-Site/README.md

 ![Screenshot (1)](https://github.com/user-attachments/assets/1a31f75b-c97d-4cbd-8595-f8eefa2adf08)

-This website is hosted on github pages and created with HTML, CSS and JS.
+This website is hosted on github pages, it's a static site created with HTML, CSS and JS.
 This was created during Hack Club's [High Seas](https://highseas.hackclub.com/) event.
 The music is automatically turned off on the homepage, press the button to hear fire beats.